ICGC-TCGA-PanCancer/pancancer-sandbox/ops_scripts/orchestra/README.md

 You can leverage the cli to poll machines to find out who is running a workflow, who is idle, who has failed workflows.<br>
 This makes scheduling work to your cluster relatively easy and trouble free.
 Various mechanisms are used to avoid double booking machines.<br><br>

+Just run the install.sh script, it will install the dependencies for you.
+You only need to decide on what kind of install to try.<br><br>

 #### Provisioning Your Fleet

 On your launcher, or controll node, clone this repo with the correct branch.<br>